 Scuba diving in

-- Dive the plunging walls and reefs of the world-renowned Bunaken Marine Park
+- Dive the walls and reefs of the world-renowned Bunaken Marine Park

-- Witness the prolific colourful soft corals and schooling fish of Bangka and Gangga
+- Prolific colourful soft corals and schooling fish of Bangka and Gangga

-- Experience the world’s best muck diving and critter hunting in the Lembeh Strait
+- The world’s best muck diving and critter hunting in the Lembeh Strait

 Located at the heart of central Indonesia, the star-shaped landmass of Sulawesi is a genuine melting pot of life.
 This incredible region marks the crossroads of different natural worlds – Asia and Australasia – and showcases a breathtaking blend of species, landscapes, and cultures.
 The island’s mountainous interior is dominated by volcanoes in the north and karst landscapes in the south, creating an enticing mix of scenery that invites exploration.
 Make sure you trek to the highlands of Tana Toraja, home to remarkable ancient burial grounds, or sample the fiercely hot food of the Minahasa people in the north.